-of the rainbow, and not at all an interval of magnitude.
-In the second case you may introduce the symbol $\Delta S$ if you like, but it is only in a conventional sense that you will speak here of an arithmetical difference, and in a conventional sense, also, that you will assimilate a sensation to a sum.
-The most acute of Fechner's critics, Jules Tannery, has made the latter point perfectly clear.
-"It will be said, for example, that a sensation of 50 degrees is expressed by the number of differential sensations which would succeed one another from the point where sensation is absent up to the sensation of 50 degrees. . . .
-I do not see that this is anything but a definition, which is as legitimate as it is arbitrary."
+(67) duce the symbol OS if you like, but it is only in a conventional sense that you will speak here of an arithmetical difference, and in a conventional sense, also, that you will assimilate a sensation to a sum.
+The most acute of Fechner's critics, Jules Tannery, has made the latter point perfectly clear. " It will be said, for example, that a sensation of 50 degrees is expressed by the number of differential sensations which would succeed one another from the point where sensation is absent up to the sensation of 50 degrees I do not see that this is anything but a definition, which is as legitimate as it is arbitrary."[25]